 If you still have questions, need help, or are ready to start your own chapter, then fill out the form below and a member of our staff will get back to you.

 HOSA operates as an integral component of the health science education curriculum.
-Through its network of state and local chapters, HOSA provides powerful instructional tools, recognition, leadership, networking, scholarships, and connections to the healthcare industry to thousands of members across the United States.
+Through its network of state and local chapters, HOSA provides powerful instructional tools, recognition, leadership, networking, scholarships, and connections to the healthcare industry to thousands of members across the United States and internationally.

-Through the HOSA Competitive Events Program, members can compete in teams or as individuals in over 55 different events related to all aspects of the health care industry.
+Through the HOSA Competitive Events Program, members can demonstrate skill competencies in teams or as individuals in over 80 different events related to all aspects of the health care industry.
 HOSA integrates into the Health Science Technology Education curriculum to develop and recognize smart, dedicated, and passionate future health professionals.

 Mission of HOSA: